syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 //IEntity is the basic unit in DocIO DOM.

-//Accessing the body items (should be either paragraph or table) as IEntity
+//Accessess the body items (should be either paragraph or table) as IEntity

 IEntity bodyItemEntity = textBody.ChildEntities[i];

-//A Text body can have 2 type of elements - Paragraph and Table
+//A Text body has 2 types of elements - Paragraph and Table

-//decide the element type using EntityType
+//Decides the element type by using EntityType

 switch (bodyItemEntity.EntityType)